bigardone/bigardone.github.com/source/blog/2017-02-14-phoenix-and-elm-a-real-use-case-pt-3.html.markdown

 }
 ```

-This option is very convenient while we are developing Elm, since it adds a div at the bottom right corner of the page where you can see the current
+This is a very convenient option while we are developing **Elm** since it adds a div at the bottom right corner of the page
-state of the application and navigate through all the different updates.
+where you can see the current state of the application and navigate through all the different updates.
+Check it out:

 <img src="/images/blog/phoenix_and_elm/elm-debug.jpg" alt="Elm history" style="background: #fff;" />

-If we take a closer look to the current state (Model) after the application renders, we already have everythig we need for rendering the pagination links:
+Taking a closer look at the current model state after the application renders, we can see that we already
+have everything we need for rendering the pagination links:

 ```elm
 { contactList =